 Making this adult mac and cheese is surprisngly simple!

-In your cast iron skillet, cook the kielbasa until it is browned and starts to cup.
-Drain the grease and set aside.
+- In your cast iron skillet, cook the kielbasa until it is browned and starts to cup.
+Drain the grease and set it aside.

-Bring 5 cups of water to a boil, generously seasoning with salt.
-Once boiling, cook the pasta according to box directions, for approximately 10-12 minutes.
+- Bring 5 cups of water to a boil, generously seasoning with salt.

-Add 2 tablespoons of flour to the veggies and mix to a thick paste.
-Cook for an additional minute.
+- Add the jalapeno, onion, and garlic.
+Allow it to soften and add 2 tablespoons of flour to the veggies and mix to a thick paste.

-Add the 2 cups of cheese, a little bit at a time, to the veggie and cream sauce.
-Sprinkle and mix and return, as if you dump in too much it will stay clumpy.
+- Add the 2 cups of cheese, a little bit at a time, to the veggie and cream sauce.

-Return the small cast iron skillet to heat and add in the Panko.
-Lightly salt and pepper them, stirring until they brown slightly.
+- Return the small cast iron skillet to heat and add in the Panko.

-When the panko is a light oak color, remove from the heat.
+- When the panko is a light oak color, remove it from the heat.